Tree Species Profiles: Top Rated Ornamental Trees, Saucer Magnolia (Magnolia x soulangeana)

 Photo by Bill Seaman.

-The leaves are an oval shape, 3 to 6 inches in length, and the leaf color varies according to the cultivar.
+The leaves are an oval shape, three to six inches in length, and the leaf color varies according to the cultivar.
 Some are dull green and others are darker green.
 Fall color, when fickle Texas weather will allow it, can be bronze to gold.
 The bark is light grey in color and reasonably smooth.
-The twigs are reasonably stout, but the wood is medium in strength and I rate it as a “3 incher.”
+The twigs are reasonably stout, but the wood is medium in strength and I rate it as a “three-incher.”
 That’s the limb diameter needed to support my skinny body hanging from a tree climber’s rope.

 Saucer Magnolia blooms early in the spring unless there is a late frost or freeze after the flower buds start to emerge or after the tree is in bloom.
 They bloom best in full sun but will tolerate part shade.
 Flower shapes and colors can vary according to the cultivar, as does the time of spring that they flower.
 Some cultivars are pink and white, while others are purple and white or just all white.
 The blooms can vary in size, with most having a tulip shape.